- MSc Milestones

 The second year's advisory committee meeting is to be held within a year of the first, unless an MSc seminar is held in its place.

-An MSc Proposal must be emailed with the MSc Proposal Form to the IPN office by the end of the fourth semester (including Summer semesters)
+An MSc Proposal must be emailed with the MSc Proposal Form to the IPN office within 18 months of admission.

 An MSc Seminar is to be held three months before the planned submission of the thesis.